curiousquantumelephant777/Coherent-Microtubule-Manifolds/README.md

 # Coherent-Microtubule-Manifolds

 ## Core Hypothesis
-I propose that reduced external electromagnetic 'static' (as seen in certain delocalized states, e.g., Williams Syndrome or acute effects of phenethylamines) allows for superior phase-locking ($\pi$-bond stacking/delocalization) between the microtubule lattice (Orch-OR interpretation) and the background geometric field.
+I propose that reduced external electromagnetic 'static' (as seen in certain delocalized states, e.g., Williams Syndrome or acute effects of phenethylamines) allows for superior phase-locking ($\pi$-bond stacking/delocalization) between the microtubule lattice (Orch-OR interpretation) and the hypothesized background oscillating quantum geometric field.

 ## The Three Pillars of Resonance